 In 2001, I started standing in front of a Ralph’s supermarket, playing on a small amplifier with that same guitar, and passed out fliers for guitar lessons.
 I would drive all over the city giving lessons to my first group of students.
 In 2007, we came up with the name Encore School Of Music, and signed our first lease for an actual commercial space.
 Encore was born.
 One thing I was sure of when we first started Encore, was that there were going to be a lot of performances.
 People always say, “All these performances you guys do must be great marketing.”
 But marketing or getting more students through our performances was never the goal.
 My biggest regret was that my mom never saw me perform.

 In 1996, she lost her battle to cancer and passed away.
 We do this because I believe every student deserves an opportunity to pay back the parents that sacrifice so much for them.
 Now that I have my own family and my own son, I finally get it.
 Watching my son sing at his first Christmas performance at school was absolutely priceless.
 I now know how parents must feel at our showcases and it makes all the hard work worth it.

 Mom, I know you weren’t around long enough to see your son perform.
 And you’re not around now to see the fruits of your labor.
 But now we get to see students at Encore performing all year round.
 Sure they’re there performing for their own parents, families and friends.
-But I hope every song performed these past 8 years, and many years to come are also a tribute to the one who started it all.
+But I hope every song performed these past 8 years, and many years to come are in some way a tribute to the one who started it all.
 My mom.